+7. NOTIFICATION.

+Notification.
+If Owner proposes to undertake any activity which requires notice to Conservancy or Conservancy's approval, Owner shall provide 60-days written notice of Owner's planned activity together with all reasonably related information, such as a written description of the planned activity, engineer/architect plans and drawings, updated contact information, permits, schedules, and the like.
+Notification must be written and submitted as required in Section 20.
+Notices.

+Approval.
+Conservancy will give approval so long as a) the Conservancy determines the proposed use or activity does not negatively impact the Conservation Values or Purposes of this Easement, and b) notification, including any required plans and other related information, has been properly completed.

-- 7. NOTIFICATION.
-If Owner proposes to undertake any activity which requires notice to Conservancy or Conservancy's approval, Owner shall provide 60-days written notice of Owner's planned activity together with all reasonably related information, including a written description of the planned activity, engineer/architect plans and drawings, permits, schedules, and the like.
-Conservancy may obtain an additional thirty (30) day period to provide its approval by notifying Owner of its intent to extend the time within the original sixty (60) day period.
-If Conservancy does not object to Owner's planned activity within 60 days after actual receipt of written notice and supporting materials or request a 30-day extension, then its approval shall be impliedly given, but there is no implied approval for any activity contrary to this Conservation Easement or impairing a Conservation Value.
-Conservancy's approval, actual or implied, shall continue for three years.
-If Owner's approved activity is not completed within three years after Owner's initial written notice to Conservancy, then Owner must re-submit Owner's written application to Conservancy. - 8.
-SUBORDINATION.
+If Conservancy does not approve, deny, or request to amend and resubmit Owner's planned activity within 60 days after actual receipt of written notice and supporting materials or request, this failure to respond shall be deemed a constructive denial.
+Because a constructive denial is not a decision by the Conservancy, it is not a decision on the merits of the Grantor's request, therefore it is not final or binding on the Conservancy, and the Owner can resubmit the same or amended request for approval.
+If the Owner's request is approved by the Conservancy, the approval shall continue for three years.
+If Owner's approved activity has not been completed within three years after Owner's initial written approval by the Conservancy, then that approval will be deemed revoked and the Owner must reacquire an approval from the Conservancy pursuant to this Article III 7.

+8. SUBORDINATION.
 Owner represents and warrants that as of the date of execution and recording of this Conservation Easement, the Property is not subject to any lease, land contract, mortgage, lien, claim or interest which has not been subordinated to this Conservation Easement.
-Any lease, land contract, mortgage, lien, claim or interest in the Property arising after the date of recording this Conservation Easement shall be subject and subordinate to the terms of this Conservation Easement.
+Any lease, land contract, mortgage, lien, claim or interest in the

+Property arising after the date of recording this Conservation Easement shall be subject and subordinate to the terms of this Conservation Easement.